Therapy for Perimenopause and Menopause

 Burdensome physical symptoms that diminish your energy and sense of pleasure and joy

-There is another story about menopause that therapy can help you discover.
+There is another story about perimenopause and menopause that therapy can help you discover.
 It is a story whose narrative focuses on meeting the intensity of the moment with curiosity, tenderness, vulnerability, spaciousness, compassion, and wisdom that enables you to hold the complexity of who you are with love and care as a way to embody your evolving life purpose.

 This way of coming into relationship with all the changes you are going through will help you to be less reactive, less critical, and more compassionate and discerning while you live into the next era of your dynamic life.